craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 As we explore the house, we find a letter in a hidden room addressed to the house, from Count Straud.
 In addition, we find the deed to this house, a deed to a windmill, and the will of Gustav & Elisabeth Durst.

 Heading up to the Top floor, we encounter an apparition of a woman humming a lullaby that turns to attack us.
-I turned immediately as we got spooked by her.
+I turned immediately as we got spooked by her, but turned back under my own will, and we continue to investigate the house.

+We solve the death of the kids, and the nurse and parents and such - and head into the basement to defeat the monster there for the kids, as a final act of salvation or such.